Quilt show features a Mormon pioneer handicraft kept alive by today’s aficionados.

 Local quilting groups, like the Mountain Valley Quilting Group in Gunnison, the Horseshoe Mountain and Stitchin’ Sisters groups in Ephraim, and Quilt Keepers in Wales, will all contribute quilts to the show as well.

 Antique quilts that may have been in the family for years are also welcome, as are quilts by young or first-time quilters, and quilted projects other than blankets.
 But tied or kit quilts are not encouraged, Christensen said.

 The show will not be judged, but visitors may vote for their favorites and first ($50), second ($30), third place ($20) and Scandinavian Festival Board choice prizes will be awarded.

-To show a quilt, bring it to the co-op by Wednesday or Thursday between 10 and noon before the festival.
-The deadline to bring a quilt is Thursday at 12:00 pm Noon.
+To show a quilt, bring it to the co-op by Wednesday from 10 am to 6 pm or Thursday between 10 and 10:30 am.
+The deadline to bring a quilt is Thursday at 10:30 am.